Brand Hong Kong

 For example, you still owed Bank A $1,000,000 and you obtained a re-mortgaged loan of $1,500,000 from Bank B. Interest will be prorated on the basis of 1/1.5.
 In other words, only 2/3 of the interest paid by you to Bank B will be considered for deduction.
 If the re-mortgaged loan was obtained after the initial loan had been fully repaid, the whole of the interest paid to Bank B is non-deductible.

-If you wish to claim interest deductions for your re-mortgaged loan, you have to furnish full details in respect of your re-mortgaged loan and the previous mortgaged loan in Part 7.4 of your tax return.
+If you wish to claim interest deductions for your re-mortgaged loan, you have to furnish full details in respect of your re-mortgaged loan and the previous mortgaged loan in Section 10 of the Appendix.

 [Example]